rule

 Canto 10

-(12) S'rî Parîkchit said: 'They knew Krishna only as their beloved but not as the Absolute Truth, o sage, how could there for them being so mindful of the material affair be the ending of the mighty current of the gunas?'
+(12) S'rī Parīkchit said: 'They only knew Krishna as their beloved one, and not as the Absolute Truth, oh sage.
+How could there, for them being so mindful of the material affair, be an end to the mighty current of the gunas?'

-(42) S'rî S'uka said: 'Having heard the gopîs' despondent words laughed full of mercy the Lord of all the Lords of Yoga who had been satisfied despite of His ever being satisfied within.
-(43) With them all together was He as splendid as the deerlike spotted moon surrounded by the stars, and made He as the Infallible Lord so magnanimous in His glances and proofs of affection their faces blossom with His broad smiles that beamed His jasmine-like teeth.
-(44) Being sung and singing Himself as the commander of hundreds of women wore He the five-colored [Vaijayantî] garland by which He beautified the forest in which He moved about.
-(45-46) Together with the gopîs He arrived at the river bank that, served by the waves, was cool with its sand and was pleasant of the fragrance of the lotuses carried by the wind.
-With the Vraja beauties stirring up Cupid took He pleasure in throwing His arms around them in embraces and that way touching their hair, belts, thighs and breasts with His hands, playfully stroking them with His fingernails and glancing at them, chatted He with them and laughed He.
-(47) This way receiving from Krishna, the Supreme Personality of Godhead, the special attention of the Greater Soul, considered they themselves, growing proud, the best of all women on earth indeed.
-(48) Observing that they due to their fortune were in an intoxicated state of false pride, disappeared, by way of His grace, Lord Kes'ava from the spot with the purpose of bringing that pride down.'
+(42) S'rī S'uka said: 'Having heard the gopīs' despondent words, the Lord of all the Lords of Yoga full of mercy smiled, He who had been satisfied despite His ever being satisfied within.
+(43) Being together with all of them He - like the spotted deer - was as splendid as the blemished moon surrounded by the stars.
+As the Infallible Lord who is so magnanimous in His glances and proofs of affection, He made their faces blossom with His broad smiles that beamed His jasmine-like teeth.
+(44) Being sung and singing Himself as the commander of hundreds of women moving among them, He wore the five-colored [Vaijayantī] garland with which He increased the beauty of the forest.
+(45-46) Together with the gopīs He arrived at the riverbank that, served by the waves, was cool with its [wet] sand and was pleasant with the fragrance of the lotuses that was carried by the wind.
+Together with the Vraja beauties awakening Cupid, He took pleasure in throwing His arms around them in embraces.
+That way touching their hair, belts, thighs and breasts with His hands, He, challenging striking them with His fingernails, glanced at them and played and laughed with them.
+(47) This way receiving from Krishna, the Supreme Personality of Godhead, the special attention of the Greater Soul, they, getting proud, considered themselves the best of all women on earth.
+(48) Observing that they, due to their fortune, were caught in an intoxicated state of self-conceit, Lord Kes'ava, as a form of grace, disappeared from the spot in order to abate it.'

 next